tishonator/TishCommerce/README.md

 - **Cart & Checkout** – LocalStorage cart + Stripe, PayPal, and Cash on Delivery checkout.
 - **Newsletter Integration (MailChimp)** – Capture leads via a newsletter signup connected to your MailChimp list.
 - **Contact Form with Google reCAPTCHA v3** – Protects your inbox from spam while collecting user inquiries.
-- **Order Processing via Email** – No database, just simple email notifications.
+- **Order Processing via Email (Resend)** – Uses Resend to send order notifications to admins and customers.
 - **SEO Optimized** – Fast, indexable product pages.
 - **Deploy Anywhere** – Works on Vercel, or any static hosting.